 There’s so much to look at as you wander through the rooms of the castle that you might end up missing sections out just so you’ve got enough time to enjoy the gardens, but before leaving make sure you’ve spent some time in what I believe are the castle’s highlights.

-Firstly, go and check out the Victorian Ballroom, which you can’t miss because it’s decorated all the way around the walls with 175 pairs of deer antlers!
+First, go and check out the Victorian Ballroom – which you can’t miss because it’s decorated all the way around the walls with 175 pairs of deer antlers!
 If you’ve got kids then make sure you check out the clothes chest where you’ll find a huge selection of costumes to dress up in, and the ballroom is big enough that you can chase them up and down while playing whatever crazy games they come up with.

-Outside the garden walls you’ll find a sculpture trail winding its way through the grounds and into the castle, while a two-acre grove containing some of the tallest conifers in the country can be seen nearby, and you might even see one of the native red squirrels jumping between the branches of the gargantuan trees.
+Outside the garden walls you’ll find a sculpture trail winding its way through the grounds and into the castle, while a two-acre grove containing some of the tallest conifers in the country can be seen nearby, and you might even see one of the native red squirrels jumping between the branches of these enormous trees.